MicrosoftDocs/winui-api/microsoft.ui.xaml/application_onsharetargetactivated_169511293.md

 # Microsoft.UI.Xaml.Application.OnShareTargetActivated

 ## -description

-Invoked when the application is activated through sharing association.
+Invoked when a UWP application is activated through sharing association.
+This event is not invoked by desktop applications.

 ## -parameters

 ### -param args

 Event data for the event.

 ## -remarks

 All [Application](application.md) overrides involved in an activation scenario should call [Window.Activate](window_activate_1797342875.md) in their implementations.

 For example code, see [Share target activation sample](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/ShareTarget).